-The second course in Gross and Spinal Anatomy covers the anatomy of the viscera (circulatory, digestive, respiratory, urogenital, and endocrine systems) as well as a continuation of the detailed spinal anatomy track.
+The second course in Gross and Spinal Anatomy covers the anatomy of the viscera and walls of the thorax, abdomen and pelvis, as well as the relevant vessels, nerves and lymphatic structures.
+This course also includes a continuation of the detailed spinal anatomy track.
 Clinical examples are used throughout the course enabling the student to integrate basic science information into a clinical context.
-The radiological anatomy track continues using digital radiography, computed tomography and magnetic resonance imaging of the structures being studied.
-Wherever possible, pathologic anatomy is presented and discussed.
+The radiological anatomy track continues using digital radiography, computed radiography, and magnetic resonance imaging of the structures being studied.
+Wherever possible, pathological anatomy is presented and discussed.